 At a recent lecture given in Howick, Prof Nola Dippenaar spoke of the importance of the microbiota which apparently weighs an incredible 2kg of bugs; we have 10 times as many bacteria, viruses and yeast-cells in our gastrointestinal tract as human ones in our whole bodies.

 So it’s not such an exaggeration to say that planting an old mouldy potato could influence whether we go senile or not.
-On that note I was saddened by a recent article in the Witness suggesting that because we were highly likely to lose our marbles, we had better start saving for the day when we would be dumped in a home by our children whom we wouldn’t even recognise.
+On that note I was saddened by a recent article in the Witness suggesting that because we were highly likely to lose our marbles, we had better start saving for the day when we would be dumped in a home by our children whom we would not even recognise.

 There was no mention of what we might do to lessen the chances of that scenario unfolding; like planting old potatoes.
 Prevention is better than a cure is a much trotted-out slogan but largely ignored in practice.

 Old potatoes can easily be planted if you have a large garden instead of sending them to the dump, or even the compost heap.

 In just a few months you could be enjoying priceless new potatoes, freshly-dug from the garden.

 There is no doubt that potatoes from cold-storage are problematic; depending on how they are prepared they usually have a very high glycemic index.
-That means they give us a blood glucose rush, and contribute to diabetes and obesity; especially french fries.
+That means they give us a blood glucose rush, contributing to diabetes and obesity; especially french fries.

 Part of the solution is to understand what is meant by resistant starch and net carbs.
 Much of the fibre in our food is not digested but gives the stool bulk and feeds the microbiota; both are extremely important for our wellness.